Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces: Introduction

-The paper is organized as follows.
-In section 2, firstly, we show that every Rota-Baxter operator on cocommutative Hopf algebra can obtain a cocommutative Hopf brace.
-Conversely, every cocommutative Hopf brace can be embedded into a Rota-Baxter Hopf algebra.
-Secondly, we construct Rota-Baxter operators on cocommutative Hopf algebras via factorizations.
-Finally, we give matched pair and solutions of Yang-Baxter equation via Rota-Baxter operators on cocommutative Hopf algebras.
-In section 3, we give the connection of relative Rota-Baxter operators on Hopf algebras and bijective 1-cocycle.
-In section 4, we introduce the notion of symmetric Hopf braces and give its characteristic, and establish the relation of symmetric Hopf braces and Rota-Baxter Hopf algebras.
+In Section \mref{sec:rboch}, we first give a direct connection from Rota-Baxter operators on cocommutative Hopf algebras to cocommutative Hopf braces (Theorem~\mref{prop:rboHb}).
+Conversely, we show that every cocommutative Hopf brace can be embedded into the induced Hopf brace of a Rota-Baxter Hopf algebra (Theorem~\mref{thm:embed}).
+There is a similar embedding of a cocommutative post-Hopf algebra into a Rota-Baxter Hopf algebra (Corollary~\mref{prop:rbopHA}).
+In addition, we provide new ways to obtain solutions of the Yang-Baxter equation from Rota-Baxter operators on cocommutative Hopf algebras (Proposition~\mref{prop:rboYBE}).
+We finally construct a Hopf brace by a relative Rota-Baxter operator of Hopf algebra and give the connection between relative Rota-Baxter operators on Hopf algebras and bijective 1-cocycles (Proposition~\mref{prop:cocyclerRbo}).